checkeapp-group/CheckeApp/docs/VERIFICATION.md

 - Retrieves the `job_id` from `sessionStorage`.
 - Uses `useQuery` with a `refetchInterval` to poll the `getJobResult` oRPC procedure.
-- Once the job is completed, it calls the `saveGeneratedQuestions` mutation.
+- Once the job is completed, the frontend calls `orpc.saveSearchedSources` (if it was a source job) or relies on the backend to have saved the questions (if it was a question job).
 - The `QuestionsList` component then fetches the saved questions using `getVerificationQuestions`.

 #### Frontend (`QuestionsList.tsx`)